cmwema/cmwema/README.md

 - 👯 I’m looking to collaborate on **Django/React/nodejs projects**

-- 👨‍💻 All of my projects are available at [cmwema.odoo.com](cmwema.odoo.com)

 - 💬 Ask me about **react, python, odoo**

 - 📫 How to reach me **calebmwema65@gmail.com**